- Software Download

 Previous Versions of Sierra Chart

 The hardware requirements for Sierra Chart depends upon what you are doing with it.
-Most desktop/laptop/notebook/subnotebook systems can run Sierra Chart without any difficulty.
+Most desktop/laptop/notebook/subnotebook systems can run Sierra Chart without any difficulty including the Microsoft Surface Pro.

 The following hardware specifications, are very much recommended for a fast system: 16 GB RAM, quad core CPU, and SSD (solid-state drive).
 A solid-state storage device (SSD) is strongly recommended.